 Hint: What country was this made in?

 Some of the figurines that show up with mistakes from the factory, could and do at times, bring in higher prices due to the rarity of the item.
 Here is one example that I doubt I will ever see again but is well worth keeping an eye out for in the future, if you can afford it, that is.
 This one is HUM 331 Crossroads with both a TMK-3 and a TMK-5 skipping the trademark between.
 It would appear that the later trademark was added since this figurine has the incised circle to show where to place the earlier trademark and has the black stamped copyright.
+Another example of the two trademarks being more than one apart surfaced in March of 2023 with the figurine HUM 345.
 I have seen a lot of TMK-1 and TMK-2 transitional pieces but would not know what to call this one.
 The asking price was $750 plus $14 shipping.

 The following is another figurine, HUM 46/1 – Praying Madonna, with an unusual situation with three trademarks, 1 Crown TMK-1 and two Full Bee TMK-2 markings.
 I have never seen one like this nor am able to find any information on why this might have occurred.
 I can only speculate that the older Full Bee mark, the larger black one was stamped and then later on the smaller blue Full Bee mark was added.
 This is a transitional piece with the figurine being made during the Crown TMK-1 period and possibly painted during the Full Bee period.